DIR Return Create A Forum - Home

 order.

-instability contributed to a historically unprecedented surge in
+exchange instability contributed to a historically unprecedented

-attempts to restore order were not by way of the market
+first attempts to restore order were not by way of the market

 revolution but by the means of corporatism—direct negotiations